 Edinburgh’s Garden District (EGD) will form an important cornerstone in delivering much needed new housing for Edinburgh.
 It is one of the most important development projects in Scotland.

-Extending to 675 acres (250 ha) the new District will deliver up to 6,500 new homes offering a mixture of housing ranges and tenures and include up to 1,700 new affordable homes.
-Delivered in up to 5 new villages these new homes will be located next to jobs and integrate with and develop existing infrastructure creating an exciting new community.
+Extending to 675 acres (250 ha) the new District will deliver up to 9,000 new homes offering a mixture of housing ranges and tenures and include up to 3,000 new affordable homes.
+Delivered in up to 5 new communities these new homes will be located next to jobs and integrate with and develop existing infrastructure creating an exciting new neighbourhood.

-Each village will embrace sustainability principles, providing access to infrastructure that will include schools, neighbourhood centres and health facilities and will as far as possible seek to integrate with existing communities delivering inclusive growth and improved connectivity.
+All parts of the new neighbourhood will embrace sustainability principles, providing access to infrastructure that will include schools, neighbourhood centres and health facilities and will integrate with existing communities delivering inclusive growth and improved connectivity.

 A planning application in principle was submitted in September 2015 for the first phase of the Garden District at Redheughs Village and approved at City of Edinburgh Council planning committee in June 2016.
 Following Call in by Scottish Ministers in 2016 the development finally secured Resolution to Grant in May 2020.